 The canine coordinator shall be responsible for scheduling periodic training for all department members in order to familiarize them with how to conduct themselves in the presence of department canines.
+Because canines may be exposed to dangerous substances such as opioids, as resources are available, the canine coordinator should also schedule periodic training for the canine handlers about the risks of exposure and treatment for it.

-All canine training should be conducted while on-duty unless otherwise approved by the canine coordinator or Chief of Police.
+All canine training shall be conducted while on-duty unless otherwise approved by the canine coordinator or Shift Supervisor.